myoung-space-science/eprem/README.md

 $ sudo apt install autoconf
 ```

-EPREM currently does not support serial operation (although it is possible in certain circumstances); `configure.sh` will do its best to find suitable MPI compilers without the need for explicitly setting `CC=...` and `CXX=...`, but if set-up fails, you may try doing so.
+Note that `--download-deps` will not download or install MPI.
+In the event that there is no MPI distribution in your `$PATH`, you will need to provide the `--with-mpi-dir=...` argument.

-Users familiar with the GNU Autotools are welcome to bypass `setup.sh` and directly run
+Users familiar with the GNU Autotools are welcome to bypass `install.sh` + `build.sh` and directly run
 ```
 ./configure OPTIONS && make && make install
 ```
 with whichever `OPTIONS` they require.

-Finally, to verify that the installation was successful, run one of the examples, such as:
+Finally, to verify that the installation was successful, run one of the input files in `examples` by passing it as the sole argument to `eprem`.
+Using the previous example build:
 ```
+cd new-build
-mpirun -n 2 eprem-latest cone.ini
+mpirun -n 2 bin/eprem ../examples/cone.ini
 ```

 ## Contributions